arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 getProtocol(callback: AsyncCallback\<string\>): void

-Obtains the communication protocol version after a TLSSocket connection is established.
+Obtains the communication protocol version after a TLS socket connection is established.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack